-How AI-powered heat map analytics transform raw video into actionable space utilization data for retail optimization, workplace planning, and facility management.
+AI heat map analytics turn raw video into space utilization data for retail optimization, workplace planning, and facility management.

 Heat map analytics aggregate person detection data over time to create visual representations of space utilization.
 High-traffic areas appear in warm colors (red, orange), while low-traffic zones appear in cool colors (blue, green).
 This simple visualization transforms hours of video into actionable spatial intelligence.